 Metrics High-level methodology Absolute emissions: Total greenhouse gas emissions The sum of each company's most recent reported or estimated greenhouse gas emissions attributable to the Scheme's investment in the company, where data is available.
 Emissions are attributed across equity and debt investors in proportion to the value of their investment in the company.
 Reported in tonnes of CO2 equivalent.
 This methodology was chosen because it is in line with the statutory guidance.
 Emissions intensity: Carbon footprint The total greenhouse gas emissions described above, divided by the value of the invested portfolio in £m.
 Reported in tonnes of CO2 equivalent per £1m invested.
 This methodology was chosen because it is in line with the statutory guidance.
 Portfolio alignment: Science-based targets (SBT) The proportion of the portfolio by weight of holdings with science-based targets to reduce their greenhouse gas emissions, demonstrated by a target validated by the Science Based Targets initiative (SBTi) or equivalent.
 This measures the extent to which the Scheme's investments are aligned to the Paris Agreement goal of limiting global average temperature rises to 1.5°C. Reported in percentage terms.
 The Trustee chose this "binary target" measure because it is the simplest and most robust of the various portfolio alignment metrics available.
-Additional climate change metric: Data coverage The proportion of the portfolio for which greenhouse gas emissions data is provided, either via reports by invested companies or via proxy estimates by the investment managers.
-Even though the statutory guidance mentions Data Quality and not Data Coverage, the Trustee decided to consider the latter as a metric because it is more comprehensive to monitor and steer via engagement with its investment managers.
+Additional climate change metric: Data Quality Represents the proportions of the portfolio for which there is high quality data.
+In the prior year, the Trustee selected data coverage (representing the proportion of a portfolio for which data is provided) due to mixed availability of the data quality metric.
+As reporting has evolved, the Trustee is now using data quality to give a fuller picture of the extent to which there is high quality information available.